jamesdeal89/ARmagazines/README.md

                 img[column,row] = (values[0],values[1],values[2])
 ~~~

+#### Fixing B&W Error

+When projecting an image using this bitwise class, it makes the final output black and white.
+I debugged my code and found the error.
+Mainly this was due to performing an operation using a mask with only one value will make other colour channels be removed.
+Therefore I adjusted my code to account for more colour channels individually.
+A snipped of this can be seen below.

 ### Image Detection Implementation
 #### Initial Aproach
 I want to create my own implementation of OpenCV's image matcher and keypoint generator.